tineret-spearanta-oradea/hopecamp-website/readme.md

 7. (Optional) Create a new account for https://uploadthing.com and set the `UPLOADTHING_TOKEN` env var in `.env.local`
 8. Start the server with `npm run dev`
 9. Register a user.
 Please note that a picture is not needed.
 You can see the emails sent at http://127.0.0.1:54324/.

    **Note:** For local development, SMS OTP codes (e.g., for phone verification) are also redirected to this Mailpit interface instead of being sent as actual SMS messages.
 This is configured via a Supabase Auth hook (`send_sms`) to simplify testing.

+   **Tip:** You can also hardcode OTPs for specific phone numbers in `supabase/config.toml` under the `[auth.sms.test_otp]` section.
+This bypasses the need to check Mailpit.
+Remember to run `supabase stop; supabase start` after modifying `config.toml` for changes to take effect.
 10. Make the user admin and super admin: Go to http://127.0.0.1:54323/project/default/editor, select the `users_data` table find your user UID and set the `isAdmin` and `isSuperAdmin` to `true`
 11. Reload the page, and you should see a button for admin page.
 Or you can go to http://localhost:3000/admin